Mikejo5000/vsts-docs-pr/docs/work/_shared/feature-availability-team-services-only.md

 [!NOTE]
-<b>Feature availability: </b>This feature is currently available only from VSTS.
+<b>Feature availability: </b>This feature is currently available only from Azure Codex.